Filing a Complaint

 Who May File a Complaint?

-Anyone who thinks that a psychologist, psychological assistant or registered psychologist has acted illegally, irresponsibly, or unprofessionally may file a complaint with the Board of Psychology.
+Anyone who thinks that a psychologist, psychological associate or registered psychologist has acted illegally, irresponsibly, or unprofessionally may file a complaint with the Board of Psychology.
 In this document the person who files a complaint is referred to as the "complainant," and the person against whom the complaint is filed is the "licensee/registrant."

 Note: Everyone has the right to file a complaint without fear of harassment.
-If you feel you are being harassed by the licensee/registrant you've complained about, you should notify the Board immediately.
+If you feel you are being harassed by the licensee/registrant you've complained about, you should notify the Board.

 What Types of Complaints Does the Board Handle?

 Complaints under the Psychology Board's jurisdiction include the following behavior by a psychologist, psychological associate or registered psychologist:

 - sexual contact with a patient